alenyeh1014/Data-Science-Google-Playstore-Analytics/README.md

   - Moreover, the accuracy of **Random Forest Classification** model is around 76% which is a little bit lower than the Linear Regression model, but the results still remain strong and convincing since **Reviews and Size** are the top two meaningful factors from the results.
 On the other hand, **Price and Type** are less important in this classification analysis.

-  - In general, it is hard and unfair to say which model has a better performance since their accuracies are pretty high.
+  - In general, it is hard and unfair to say which model has a better performance since their **accuracies are pretty high**.
 Therefore, developers should choose wisely depending on their own purposes when applying the data with different kinds of machine learning models.